 Debugging and Logs

-Troubleshoot your implementation of the iOS SDK and help OpenWeb improve the quality of the product.
+Troubleshoot your implementation of the OpenWeb iOS SDK

-Without impacting the performance of your app, the iOS SDK logging system can help you troubleshoot your implementation of the iOS SDK and help OpenWeb improve the quality of the product.
+Without impacting app performance, the iOS SDK logging system can help you troubleshoot your implementation of the iOS SDK.
+No logs are sent to OpenWeb's backend servers.

 • Log files are created in the OpenWebSDKLoggerFileCreationQueue queue with a .background priority.